Diamond Head Apts Ltd

 No analysis available

-I searched the public remarks for percentages or phrases describing owner-occupancy and found none.
-Because this is a numeric field and there is no explicit statement to use, I will not guess a percentage; the value is unknown (null) with low confidence.
+I searched the remarks for owner-occupancy percentages or descriptive phrases such as 80% owner occupied or highly owner occupied, but found none.
+Because this is a numeric field and there is no supporting evidence, the value remains unknown.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.